ArminJo/ServoEasing/README.md

 - **Float angels** are supported to allow **fine-grained servo control** comparable to using microseconds.
 - **User-specified callback function at "servo arrived" enables movement control independent of main loop**.
 - **Stop and resume** of servo movement.
 - **Detach and reattach**.
-No servo signal is generated for a detached servo.
+No servo signal is generated for a detached servo / the output is constant LOW.
 Therefore, it is not blocked and can be moved manually.
 - A **trim value** can be set for any servo.
 Its value is internally added to each requested position.
 - **Reverse operation** of servo is possible e.g. if it is mounted head down.
 - **Constraints for minimum and maximum servo degree** can be specified.
 Trim and reverse are applied after constraint processing.